 - f.
 Scoring: The team scoring the greater number of points during the regulation and extra periods shall be declared the winner.
-There shall be an equal number of possession series, as described in (e) above, in each extra period, unless Team B scores other than on the try.
-Beginning with the third extra period, teams scoring a touchdown must attempt a two-point try.
+There shall be an equal number of possession series, as described in I above, in each extra period, unless Team B scores other than on the try.
+Beginning with the second extra period, teams scoring a touchdown must attempt a two-point try.
 Although not illegal, a one-point try attempt by Team A will not result in a score (A.R-3-1-3 .X). - g.
 Fouls after a change of team possession are treated specially (Rule 10-2-7).
 (A.R.
 3-1-3-XI-XIV): - h.
 Timeouts: Each team shall be allowed one timeout for each extra period.
 (Rule 3-3-7) Timeouts not used during the regulation periods may not be carried over into the extra period(s).
 Unused extra-period timeouts may not be carried over to other extra periods.
 Timeouts between periods shall be charged to the succeeding period.

 Radio and television timeouts are permitted only between extra periods (first and second, second and third, etc.).
-Charged team timeouts may not be extended for radio and television purposes.
-The extra period(s) begins when the ball is first snapped.
+Charged team timeouts may not be

+- extended for radio and television purposes.
+The extra period(s) begins when the ball is first snapped. - i.
+In the absence of a media timeout, after the second and fourth extra periods, there will be a two-minute mandatory break period.

 SECTION 2.
-Playing Time and Intermissions Length of Periods and Intermissions a.
-No period shall end until the ball is dead and the referee declares the period ended [S14].
+Playing Time and Intermissions

+Length of Periods and Intermissions

 ARTICLE 1.
-The total playing time in a game shall be 48 minutes, divided into four periods of 12 minutes each.
+The normal total playing time in a game shall be 48 minutes, divided into four periods of 12 minutes each.